Follow us on social

 “I think the president of the United States always has a very important role in something like this, if he chooses to do it,” Huckabee said, calling GHF “an American-based operation.”

-GHF’s aid hubs are managed by armed American private contractors.
-Operating with little guidance dictating their activities in the Gaza Strip, witnesses charge that contractors have used dangerous crowd control tactics, including using tear gas, while a whistleblower says he saw contractors shoot at crowds of Palestinians seeking food and water at or near the aid hubs.
+GHF’s aid hubs are managed and secured by armed American private contractors.
+Operating with little guidance dictating their activities in the Gaza Strip, witnesses charge that contractors have used dangerous crowd control tactics, including using live ammunition and tear gas, while a whistleblower says he saw contractors shoot at crowds of Palestinians seeking food and water at or near the aid hubs.
 If the new hubs proceed as Huckabee describes, many more American contractors would be necessary for their operations.

 Israeli and American officials say GHF is necessary to prevent Hamas from stealing from aid distribution efforts in the Gaza Strip.
 But The New York Times recently reported that the Israeli military does not have proof of Hamas doing this.